Uschla/Supreme Party Court: SA Jurisdictional Issue

-Reflecting the ongoing tension between the Party's political organization and its paramilitary wing, the Sturmabteilung (SA), jurisdictional issues plagued the Uschla for years.
+Reflecting the ongoing tension between the Party's political organization and its paramilitary wing, the (SA), jurisdictional issues plagued the Uschla for years.
 The SA leadership sought maximum autonomy within the movement, and resented any infringement upon its freedom of action.
 The natural antagonism between the two loci of power peaked when the Uschla attempted to subject SA men to its jurisdiction.

 A case in January 1930 highlighted the jurisdictional issue between the two groups.
 The Plauen Orts-Uschla in Gau Saxony ordered the expulsion of an SA man, but his commander disagreed with the decision and claimed that the tribunal had no jurisdiction over SA men performing their functions in the line of duty.
 Buch conceded that the Uschla was not competent to handle complaints "between SA men in SA cases" but this vague term remained officially undefined.
 The SA then issued its own instructional memorandum in May 1930, stipulating that the Uschlas lacked jurisdiction over "SA affairs" and could only intervene in those affairs if (a) the SA man's conduct did serious harm to the interests of the NSDAP and (b) his commanding officer agreed that serious harm had been done.
 This was intended to make Uschla jurisdiction, in effect, entirely contingent upon the consent of the SA commander.
 It also left the undefined term "SA affairs" open to interpretation and argument, so little progress in settling the jurisdictional squabble resulted and the memorandum was repealed in December 1930.

 A further Party directive issued 15 April 1931 officially outlined the jurisdiction between the Uschlas and the SA and SS members, providing them with considerable protections.
 Disputes concerning purely "SA and SS affairs" were conceded to be the preserve of each paramilitary group.
 Only high ranking SA or SS officers were permitted to order the opening of Uschla proceedings against men under their command.
 In addition, at least one member of the reviewing tribunal had to be an SA or SS man.
 These safeguards shielded SA and SS members from automatic, direct accountability to the Uschlas and tended to reinforce the independence of the paramilitary groups.
 Despite this, many in the SA remained dissatisfied; the fact that the latest directive originated from the political organization rather than from the SA command structure heightened resentment that the SA was being subjected to the Uschlas.